 - Hinduism is not a religion but a way of life.
 Hence its practice cannot be dictated only and narrowly by religious pundits and tantric priests.

 - Religious traditions must remain relevant to changing societal structures and relationships.
 Hence it needs reforms from within.

 What is the Supreme Court Verdict?

 In a 4-1 majority, the Supreme Court struck down provisions of the Kerala Hindu Places of Public Worship (Authorisation of Entry) Rules, 1965 and allowed women, irrespective of their age, to enter Sabarimala temple and worship the deity.

 Rationale behind the verdict:

-- The constitution protects religious freedom in two ways – (1) Article 25 – Protects an individual’s right to profess, practice and propagate a religion, (2) Article 26 – ensures protection to every religious denomination to manage its own affairs.
+- The constitution protects religious freedom in two ways – (1) Article 25 – protects an individual’s right to profess, practice and propagate a religion, (2) Article 26 – ensures protection to every religious denomination to manage its own affairs.

 - The Sabarimala case represented a conflict between the individual rights of women in the 10-50 age group to worship and the group rights of the temple authorities in enforcing the presiding deity’s strict celibate status.

-- The Travancore Devaswom Board (TDB) claimed that they form a denomination and hence be permitted to make own rules.
+- The Travancore Devaswom Board (TDB) claimed that they form a denomination and hence be permitted to make their own rules.
 However, the court declared that Ayyappa devotees do not constitute a separate religious denomination.

 - The court ruled that prohibition on women is not an essential part of Hindu religion = Courts can intervene.